emqxarchive/emqx-docs-en/modules/modules.md

-# Module management
+# Module Management

-The EMQ X release package provides a wealth of functional modules, including authentication and authorization, protocol access, message delivery, multi-language extension, operation and maintenance monitoring, and internal modules.
+The EMQ X provides abundant functional modules, including authentication and authorization, protocol access, message delivery, language extension, operation and maintenance monitoring, and internal modules.
-The module management page can start and close the module, as well as the configuration and data management of the module.
+On the module management page of dashboard, modules can be started and stopped, as well as their configuration and data can be managed.

 ## Module list

-The modules currently provided by the EMQ X release package include:
+The modules currently provided by the EMQ X include:

-- Authentication
+- Authentication & Authorization
   - Builtin ACL file
   - MySQL Authentication/ACL
   - PostgreSQL Authentication/ACL